sgoadhouse/Keithley2400Footswitch/README.md

 # Keithley2400Footswitch
 Arduino program to control a ProMicro that interfaces a Keithley over serial and outputs numbers when footswitch is pressed

+## Branch Specifics
+This branch, return-enabled, will enter the numbers as a keyboard that come from the display enabled measurement on the Keithley.
+In other words, to return ohms, select the ohms measurement before pressing the footswitch.
+To return volts, select volts measurmeent on the Keithley before pressing the footswitch.

 ## DESCRIPTION
 Reads data from Keithley 2400 SourceMeter instrument and sends to keyboard when footswitch is pressed.
 So can focus on probing and